Climate of Hungary: Humidity

 In Hungary, the air humidity is higher in summer than in winter.
 The annual average water vapor content is 7.4 g/m3 at a hydrostatic pressure of 7.3 mm.
 The highest relative water vapor content (over 75%) is found in the western borderland.

 Terrain

 The surface of the country and the hydrology of Hungary also affect the climate.
-Their general influence on the macroclimate is negligible, but they affect the meso- and microclimates.
+Their general influence on the macroclimate is negligible, however they affect the meso- and microclimates.
 A good example is the microclimate of the surroundings of the Great Lakes, especially that of Lake Balaton.
-But bare sandy surfaces, hills (of calcium carbonate such as dolomite) such as the hills surrounding Buda, and even the kind of vegetation also have an influence on the meso- and microclimates.
+But bare sandy surfaces, hills (of calcium carbonate such as dolomite) such as the hills surrounding Buda, and even the type of vegetation also have an influence on the meso- and microclimates.

 The relief energy of Hungary, that is, the differences in altitude in the country (in other words, its hydroelectric potential), is relatively small.
 Still, the 400 to 900 m difference in altitude between the Great Hungarian Plain and the shallow northern mountain ranges is enough to produce clear differences in the climates of the two areas.